institute of advanced design studies

 biomimicry budapest perspective

-The interdisciplinary co-lab Biomimicry & Connectivity, held between the 10th and 12th of October in collaboration with Art Quarter Budapest resulted in a contribution to the field of Biomimicry: a new perspective - the Biomimicry Budapest Perspective which we publish in 2018.
+The Perspective resulted from an interdisciplinary workshop Biomimicry & Connectivity, held between the 10th and 12th of October in collaboration with Art Quarter Budapest.

 The Biomimicry Budapest Perspective reflects on the quality of “what is human”.
 It concentrates on the meaning of “learning from nature” and the deeper aspects that connect human and nature.

-The Biomimicry Budapest perspective recognises the technocentric orientation of biomimicry practices.
-The practices get inspired from the shapes and functions present in nature, and some elements of the nature’s self organising principles.
+The Biomimicry Budapest Perspective recognises the technocentric orientation of biomimicry practice.
+The practice is inspired by the shapes and functions present in nature, and some elements of the nature’s self organising principles.

 design week budapest 2018